Spring 2018 – “Sign ups” for GCF Small Group Bible studies are online.

 Most Small Groups begin the week of January 15, 2018 – Except Monday’s that resumes January 22.

-This fall 2017 semester our GCF small groups will all focus on key themes in following Jesus at the University.
-We begin by looking at the biblical view of Jesus and the Gospel (we aim to challenge some popular Christian misconceptions) and then move on to important implications of following this Jesus at the University, in our various academic disciplines and into all of life.
+Last fall 2017 our GCF small groups focused on key themes in following Jesus at the University.
+We began by looking at the biblical view of Jesus and the Gospel (we aim always to challenge popular Christian misconceptions) and then moved on to important implications of following this Jesus at the University, in our various academic disciplines and into all of life.

 Whether you’ve been a follower of Jesus for a long time or are still exploring, you are welcome to attend any our small groups if you are a graduate or professional student, whether an International or American student.
 All of our small groups will study the same curriculum.